 Spent as a family, the first Christmas after treatment can mark the end of a long and painful journey.
 A celebration of how far they’ve come and how precious life is.

 In December, we’ll be sharing Mia’s story.
-Mia is ringing the End of Treatment Bell on the 17 December, meaning this will be her first chemo-free Christmas.
+Mia is ringing the End of Treatment Bell on the 17 December, meaning this will be her first Chemo Free Christmas.

-For those celebrating multiple years’ chemo-free, Christmas may begin to feel the same as before.
+For those celebrating multiple years’ chemo free, Christmas may begin to feel the same as before.
 But the effects of cancer linger, both physically, mentally and emotionally.
-Because chemo-free doesn’t always mean that everything is back to normal.
+Because chemo free doesn’t always mean that everything is back to normal.

 Vega finished treatment for acute lymphoblastic leukaemia (ALL) in 2013.